samclane/LIFX-Control-Panel/README.md

 You can now install through PyPI, by running `pip install lifx-control-panel`.
 This will automatically install dependencies.

 To manually install the dependencies, run `pip install -r requirements.txt`.

+Due to some initial PyCharm cruft, the environment paths are a bit messed up.
+- The main script path is:
+  - `..\LIFX-Control-Panel\lifx_control_panel\__main__.pyw`
+- The Working Directory is:
+  - `..\LIFX-Control-Panel\lifx_control_panel`
+- Additionally, the `Add content roots to PYTHONPATH` and `Add source roots to PYTHONPATH` boxes are checked
+  - I haven't been able to reproduce this in VSCode, yet.
 # Building

 LIFX-Control-Panel uses PyInstaller.
 After downloading the repository, open a command window in the `LIFX-Control-Panel`